PetLabCo Logo

 Although the chances are very low, some dogs may develop an allergy to apples – developing an allergy is possible to virtually anything!
 If you’re giving your pup an apple, look out for these early signs of an allergic reaction; diarrhea, vomiting, coughing, itching, and difficulty breathing.
 If you notice any of the above, stop your pup from eating the apple and seek medical help as soon as possible.

-How To Feed Apples To Your Dog
+How To Give Your Dog Apples To Eat

 First things first, always check with your veterinarian before you start giving your dog new food – just to be on the safe side.
 Most of the time, (depending on the item of food and your dog’s health), your vet will tell you it is absolutely fine, just as long as it is in moderation.
 Of course, if the food hinders your dog in any way, your vet will tell you to avoid it completely.